adobe/aepsdk-roku/Documentation/api-reference.md

 configuration[ADB_CONSTANTS.CONFIGURATION.EDGE_CONFIG_ID] = "<YOUR_CONFIG_ID>"
 configuration[ADB_CONSTANTS.CONFIGURATION.EDGE_DOMAIN] = "<YOUR_DOMAIN_NAME>"

-' Set the default consent to pending and update the consent later based on user preference configuration[ADB_CONSTANTS.CONFIGURATION.CONSENT_DEFAULT] = {
+' This example sets the default consent to pending.
+You can later update the consent based on user preferences using the setConsent API.

+configuration[ADB_CONSTANTS.CONFIGURATION.CONSENT_DEFAULT] = {
     "consents": {
         "collect": {